 What is the spiritual implication of this to the New Testament believers?

-Before the first outpouring God’s Spirit upon men the Lord Jesus Christ, our ultimate burnt sacrifice, was offered on the cross (the wood).
-It was the sacrifice of Christ that opened the heavens for the outpouring of God’s Spirit – the first New Testament revival.
+Before the first outpouring of God’s Spirit upon men, the Lord Jesus Christ (our ultimate burnt sacrifice) was offered on the cross (the wood).
+The sacrifice of Christ opened the heavens for the outpouring of God’s Spirit – the first New Testament revival.

 We are not yet ready for the outbreak of national revival until we are willing, like the early disciples, to share in the Lord’s suffering and become like Him in His death.

 The Lord Jesus said, “If anyone desires to come after Me, let him deny himself, take up his cross daily, and follow Me.
 (Luke 9:23 NKJV).

 “And whoever does not bear his cross and come after Me cannot be My disciple.”
 (Luke 14:27 NKJV).

 Paul also writes, “That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).